We believe that managing your money should be easy, and that you should be able to keep on top of your finances with very little effort.

 - Head to the Account tab in your app

-- Edit an existing pot of yours or create a new one
+- Edit an existing Pot or create a new one

 - Turn on the switch to ‘Round up transactions’